-Support from MoR / Gol - DFCCIL is promoted by the MoR and receives technical, financial, and managerial support from the Ministry.
-The relationship is also strengthened by the CA and the TAC agreement between the MoR and DFCCIL.
+Support from MoR/Gol - DFCCIL is promoted by the MoR and receives technical, financial, and managerial support from the Ministry.
+The relationship is strengthened by the CA and the TAC agreement between the MoR and DFCCIL.
 As per the agreements, the IR will be the major customer of the dedicated freight lines and will pay a minimum fixed capacity charge to DFCCIL to cover all variable and fixed costs, including its debt servicing commitments.
+Despite constant support in form of advances from the MoR, Gol, no realisation/adjustment of the TACs has occurred yet pending approval from the Railways Board.
+Hence, finalisation of TAC methodology remains a key monitorable.

-Strategic importance of the project - The DFC projects are strategically important to MoR as these will connect the existing rail network of the IR through feeder routes and will provide it with a more efficient freight transportation infrastructure.
+Strategic importance of the project for MoR - The DFC projects are strategically important to the MoR as these will connect the existing rail network of the IR through feeder routes and will provide a more efficient freight transportation infrastructure.
 This, in turn, will enable the IR to increase its domestic freight transportation, ease congestion of the existing rail network, and increase revenues.